 Vincent-Henri Peuch: Head of Copernicus Atmosphere Monitoring Service

-Vincent-Henri Peuch is responsible of the Copernicus Atmosphere Monitoring Service (CAMS) and oversees the management, technical and scientific activities that allow for the delivery of information products about atmospheric composition to the end users.
+Vincent-Henri Peuch is Deputy Director of Copernicus Services at the European Centre for Medium-Range Weather Forecasts (ECMWF) and is leading the Copernicus Atmosphere Monitoring Service (CAMS).
+He oversees the management, technical and scientific activities that allow for the delivery of information products about atmospheric composition to the users.

 ESA: What is the Copernicus Atmosphere Monitoring Service?

-ESA: How will you use Sentinel-3 data for monitoring Earth’s atmosphere?
+ESA: How will you use Sentinel-5P data for monitoring Earth’s atmosphere?

-ESA: What do you expect to be the most challenging aspect of using Sentinel-3 data?
+ESA: What do you expect to be the most challenging aspect of using Sentinel-5P data?

-This is one in a series of interviews with a few of the key people that are involved in the Sentinel-3 mission.
-Please check back as further interviews will be added to over the coming weeks.
+This is one in a series of interviews with some of the key people that are involved in the Copernicus Sentinel-5P mission.
+Please check back as further interviews will be added in over the coming weeks.